 Data protection when processing payments, especially when using online payment methods, has become an acute issue in recent years when electronic payments have rapidly gained momentum.
-To prevent fraud associated with card data theft, the largest card networks have teamed up, formed PCI council, and developed the Payment Card Industry Data Security Standard — a set of security measures that provide the complete protection of card details and other sensitive data engaged in financial transactions.
-Since then, any organisation that somehow deals with accepting, processing, transmission and storage of cardholders’ payment data should comply with the PCI DSS requirements.
-The institutions that are obliged to validate PCI compliance include banks, payment applications, merchants, payment service providers, payment processors, and other organisations involved in processing customers' payments.
+To prevent fraud associated with card data theft, the largest card networks formed the PCI Security Standards Council and developed the Payment Card Industry Data Security Standard (PCI DSS) — a set of security measures that provide the complete protection of card details and other sensitive data engaged in financial transactions.
+A PCI DSS-compliant payment gateway or PCI-compliant payment gateway ensures that all transactions are processed according to these strict standards.
+Any organisation that accepts, processes, transmits, or stores cardholder payment data must comply with PCI DSS requirements.
+This includes banks, merchants, payment processors, payment service providers, and other companies involved in online payment processing.
+The institutions obliged to validate compliance include not only PCI-compliant payment processors and payment systems but also businesses that rely on a secure payment gateway compliance strategy to protect their customers.

 Development and improvement of secure network infrastructure

-Protection of card information and cardholder data with encryption and other security methods
+Protection of cardholder data with encryption and other security methods

 Monitoring the process of updating system components and anti-virus software